jamesmh/jamesmh/README.md

 ## About Me

 I'm an independent consultant / senior developer with an expertise in Microsoft technologies like C#, ASP.NET, TypeScript and more.
 I generally blog & podcast about software design & code-quality related areas.
+I live in Canada 🍁 and work remotely 👨‍💻.

 Career highlights include:

 - I'm a [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5003843)
 - Creator of open-source .NET micro-framework [Coravel](https://github.com/jamesmh/coravel) having over 1200 stars and 140,000 downloads (and climbing!)